Ashish Sood: Public works and service

 He also acted as the Chairperson of the Remunerative Project (RP) Cell of SDMC twice, where he has also served as the Leader of the House and a member of the Standing Committee.
 As the Chairperson of RP Cell, he reformed advertising and parking policy of the corporation, under which only registered vendors were allowed to participate in the tender process.
-He also worked towards illumination of every remote corner of Janakpuri with street lights, which made the areas accessible at nights, ensuring better safety for women and children, and reducing theft-related crimes.
+He also worked towards improving street lighting in Janakpuri.

-In his tenure, Janakpuri received first-class basic amenities – roads & primary schools were constructed infrastructure like boundary walls and berms were renovated.
-He is also known for his work for senior citizens, sending them on Teertha Yatras and starting free diabetes check-up facility at recreational centres.
+In his tenure, Janakpuri received basic amenities – roads & primary schools were constructed, and infrastructure like boundary walls and berms were renovated.
+He is also known for his work for senior citizens, sending them on Teertha Yatras and starting free diabetes check-up facilities at recreational centres.
 He was also appointed the Chairperson of the Education Committee in 2014, and launched several beneficiary projects like NEEV or the Lenovo Tablet Yojana.
-It was due to his untiring and sustained efforts that prominent corporate sector companies came forward to adopt and invest their CSR funds in South MCD schools.
-By his supporters, he is recognized as a politician with integrity, vision, development, dedication, compassion & empathy, and also as an excellent organizer and performer.